 Licensing & Certification/OSHPD 3

 “Licensing” is the process of acquiring a permit to operate a clinic in California.
-“Certification,” refers to the process of becoming eligible to bill and receive payments for services provided to Medi-Cal or Medicare patients.
+“Certification” refers to the process of becoming eligible to bill and receive payments for services provided to Medi-Cal or Medicare patients.
 This page will provide CHCs with additional information about Licensing and Certification (L&C) and CPCA staff contacts who can help CHCs navigate the process with the State of California.

 Managed Care